Live

 The Harbour Station Signal Box – Changing Through Time

 The Harbour Station Signal Box is an iconic building in Folkestone.
 It has seen many historic moments since its appearance on the Station Platform in 1915 and continues to be at the heart of Folkestone Harbour.
 Its first identity as a restaurant was the popular Bobbies Bakehouse run by John and Alex Grantham.
 A Bobbie is the name given to a signal man, and the essence of the café highlighted the Signal Box’s role in harbour life.
-Now it is Let’s Amore, an Italian influenced eatery.
+Now it is SIP at the Signal Box, the ideal place for coffee and tasty sandwiches.

 In 1915 Britain was a year into the First World War and the significance Folkestone Harbour played in transporting millions of soldiers and military personnel to Europe to fight is well known.
-Following the war, the coffin carrying the unknown warrior made its way through the station onto London in 1921.
+Following the war, the idea of the unknown warrior came from the curate at St Mary and St Eansywthe’s which you can see on the top of the cliff behind.
 In 1931, Mahatma Gandhi arrived to a multitude of crowds on the ferry from France.

-Throughout the 20th Century there are examples of exciting moments the Bobbies would have experienced; the Venice Simplon Orient Express continued to visit until 2009, even though the ferry service had terminated in 2000.
+Throughout the 20th Century there are examples of exciting moments the Signal Box would have witnessed; the Venice Simplon Orient Express continued to visit until 2009, even though the ferry service had terminated in 2000.
 With the demise of freight and tourism being transported through Folkestone the signal box and station fell into disrepair and the line was formally closed on 31st May 2014.

 folkestone harbour restoration